leddoo/kibi/main.md

             - function values.
             - persistent for now, later optional gc.
             - can specify root env.
-        - prevent env reading.
         - support indexed env access.
+            - literally a `Number` used as the index in the path.
-    - kbtf.
+            - bytecode patching.

 - prev:
     - tuples.